TheNinza/dsa-visualizer/public/theory/sll.md

 ## Time complexity

 In a singly linked list, the time complexity for inserting and deleting an element from the list is O(n).

+### Memory space

+It utilizes less memory space as compare to doubly linked list.